Efficient Computation of Whole-Body Control Utilizing Simplified Whole-Body Dynamics via Centroidal Dynamics: CONCLUSIONS

 \section{CONCLUSIONS}

-In this study, a novel method for constructing reduced-dimension rigid body dynamics is proposed.
-This method employs a reduced-dimension dynamics based on constraints of the kinematic chain, partially projecting the unconstrained kinematic chain into it's centroidal space, aiming to improve computational efficiency.
+This method employs reduced-dimension dynamics based on the constraints of the kinematic chain by partially projecting the unconstrained kinematic chain into its centroidal space, aiming to improve computational efficiency.
 The proposed method offers a unique approach by dividing the model into two parts with lower DOF, thereby enhancing computational efficiency by handling lower-DOF models in each sequence of the problem.

 This strategy distinguishes the proposed method from conventional approaches to iWBC by focusing on dynamics simplification, which allows for the application of conventional methods of iWBC.
 The proposed method is integrated with LQP-based problems using the sequential method with off-the-shelf solvers.
 It is also available to use other solving method of LQP, or integrate the other dedicated solvers for the LQP.